cvuchener/g500/README.md

 These tools use Linux’s hidraw interface to communicate with the mouse.
 The G500 creates two hidraw devices, you must use the second one to configure the mouse.

-You need read and write access to the hidraw device, so either run the commands as root or the change the permission of the device.
+You need read and write access to the hidraw device, so either run the commands as root or change the permission of the device.
 Here is a sample udev rule file that I use to add read/write permissions to users in a *mouseconfig* group:
 ```
 ATTRS{idVendor}=="046d", ATTRS{idProduct}=="c068", GOTO="logitech_mouse"
 GOTO="logitech_end"